 The treatments – not to mention all medical aids needed and making your home and vehicle disability-friendly – can be very costly.
 SCI patients or their families can speak to a lawyer about the possibility of recuperating damages in a claim to recover or help offset the expenses if the injury is the result of an accident for which another party is liable.

-Preszler Law Can Help with Spinal Trauma Cases in Ontario
+Preszler Injury Lawyers May be Able to Help with Spinal Trauma Cases in Ontario

-If you or your loved one suffered a spinal cord injury and wish to explore options to recover damages, call Preszler Law in Ontario for legal assistance.
+If you or your loved one suffered a spinal cord injury and wish to explore options to recover damages, call Preszler Injury Lawyers in Ontario for legal assistance.
 Contact our injury lawyers for a free legal consultation at 1-800-JUSTICE®.